 For many years, the Adidas Stan Smith has been distinguished for its superior performance.
 Its understated styling, though, became its golden-ticket to the fashionistas’ territory.
 Seen on the foot of style guru and former creative director of French fashion house Céline Phoebe Philo in the year 2011, the shoe, later on, initiated the hype for normcore athleisure.

-To date, the chatter for this iconic white pair may have died down, but the shoe and its countless renditions remain a wardrobe essential.
+To date, the chatter for this iconic white pair from Adidas may have died down, but the shoe and its countless renditions remain a wardrobe essential.
 The low-top Adidas Stan Smith WP is among its underrated iterations.
 Upscaled with a plush leather-bound upper to meet modern-day consumers’ taste, it still stayed true to its roots by keeping the sleek, retro, simplistic style of its forerunner.

 - The insoles, heel notch and tongue display the all-too-familiar Trefoil logo.